Eye Movement Desensitization and Reprocessing Therapy (EMDR Therapy)

 As the session progresses, the therapist will guide you to shift your focus towards more positive thoughts.
 Advocates of EMDR believe it can help weaken the impact of negative emotions, and your therapist will ask you to rate your distress level before and after each session, aiming for a reduction in the intensity of disturbing memories.

-While most research on EMDR has focused on its use in treating PTSD, it is also experimentally employed for various other psychological issues, such as panic attacks, eating disorders, addictions, and anxiety related to public speaking or dental procedures.
+While most research on Eye Movement Desensitization and Reprocessing Therapy has focused on its use in treating PTSD, it is also experimentally employed for various other psychological issues, such as panic attacks, eating disorders, addictions, and anxiety related to public speaking or dental procedures.

 How Effective is EMDR?